cubert-hyperspectral/cuvis.ai.examples/PerPixelAE/README.md

-# Simple anomaly detection example
+# Simple anomaly detection example with per-pixel AE

 ## Introduction

-In this example, an anomaly detection model is trained outside cuvis.ai and inference is done using cuvis.ai.
-Since cuvis.ai was not yet ready to train models with, it had to be done separately.
+In this example, we provide a framework to train a deep, per-pixel anomaly detector.

 ## The dataset